 Apply the brakes fully and put the engine into neutral.
-To turn off the engine, push the short-circuit button or the emergency-OFF button with the engine at idling speed until the engine stops.
-Turn the fuel tap to the OFF position, park on an area where the ground is firm, and lock the motorcycle.
+To turn off the engine, push the short-circuit button with the engine at idling speed until the engine stops.
+Turn the fuel tap to the OFF position, park on an area where the ground is firm.